 Year ended June 30 mount cognized

-2024 \$ 5,152

-2025 3,868
+2025 \$ 3,063

-2026 (2,834)
+2026 (3,580)

-2027 21,975
+2027 20,964

-2028 518
+2028 (263)

+2029 20

-Thereafter 178
+Thereafter (48)

-\$ 28,857
+\$ 20,156

-Actuarial Assumptions - The total OPEB liability (asset) as of June 30, 2023 and 2022, was determined based on an actuarial valuation prepared as of June 30, 2022 and 2021, respectively, using the following actuarial assumptions:
+Actuarial Assumptions - The total OPEB liability (asset) as of June 30, 2024 and 2023, was determined based on an actuarial valuation prepared as of June 30, 2023 and 2022, respectively, using the following actuarial assumptions:

-- Actuarial Cost Method Entry Age - Inflation 2.25% - Future Ad Hoc Cost-of-living Increases None - Salary Increases Composed of 2.25% for inflation, including 0.75% for 2020 & 2.50% for 2019 price inflation, plus step-rate promotional increases for members with less than 25 years of service - Investment Rate of Return 7.00% - Retirement Age Experience-based table of rates based on age, service, and gender.
+- Actuarial Cost Method Entry Age - Inflation 2.25%

+- Future Ad Hoc Cost-of-living Increases None - Salary Increases Composed of 2.25% for inflation, including 0.75% for 2020 & 2.50% for 2019 price inflation, plus step-rate promotional increases for members with less than 25 years of service - Investment Rate of Return 7.00% - Retirement Age Experience-based table of rates based on age, service, and gender.
 Adopted by the Board in July 2020 in conjunction with the five-year experience study for the period ending June 30, 2019 - Mortality Rates after Retirement Males and females: 2020 GRS Southwest Region Teacher Mortality Table.
 Generational mortality improvements in accordance with the Ultimate MP scales are projected from the year 2020 - Mortality Rates for Active Members -Pub-2010 Teachers Active Employee Mortality table.
 Generational mortality improvements in accordance with the Ultimate MP scales are projected from the year 2010

-Best estimates of arithmetic real rates of return for each major asset class included in the plan's target asset allocation as of June 30, 2023 and 2022, are summarized below:
+Best estimates of arithmetic real rates of return for each major asset class included in the plan's target asset allocation as of June 30, 2024 and 2023, are summarized below:

 Target Asset Long-Term Expected Real

 Asset Class Allocation Rate of Return

-Domestic Equity 38.3% 4.9%
+Domestic Equity 38.3% 4.6%

-International Equity 16.7% 5.5%
+International Equity 16.7% 5.2%

-Fixed Income 22.0% 1.3%
+Fixed Income 22.0% 1.8%

-Real Estate 10.0% 3.5%
+Real Estate 10.0% 4.4%

-Private Equity 8.0% 7.6%
+Private Equity 8.0% 7.3%

-Private Debt 5.0% 4.6%
+Private Debt 5.0% 5.3%

 Total 100.00%

-^{} The Real Estate total expected return is a combination of US Direct Real Estate (unleveraged) and US Value added Real Estate (unleveraged)
+^{} The Real Estate total expected return is a combination of US Direct Real Estate (unleveraged)

-Discount Rate - A single discount rate of 7.00 percent was used to measure the total OPEB liability (asset) as of June 30, 2023 and 2022, respectively.
+Discount Rate - A single discount rate of 7.00 percent was used to measure the total OPEB liability (asset) as of June 30, 2024 and 2023, respectively.
 This single discount rate was based solely on the expected rate of return on OPEB plan investments of 7.00 percent.
 Based on the stated assumptions and the projection of cash flows, the OPEB plan's fiduciary net position and future contributions were projected to be available to finance all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability (asset).
 The projection of cash flows used to determine this single discount rate assumed that plan member and employer contributions will be made at the current statutory levels and remain a level percentage of payrolls.
 The projection of cash flows also assumed that the State's contribution plus the matching contributions will remain a constant percent of projected member payroll based on the past five years of actual contributions.

-Sensitivity of the Net OPEB Liability (Asset) to Changes in the Discount Rate - The following presents the net OPEB liability (asset) of the University calculated using the respective discount rate for 2023 and 2022, as well as what the University's net OPEB liability (asset) would be if it were calculated using a discount rate that is 1-percentage point lower or 1-percentage-point higher than the current rate:
+Sensitivity of the Net OPEB Liability (Asset) to Changes in the Discount Rate - The following presents the net OPEB liability (asset) of the University calculated using the respective discount rate for 2024 and 2023, as well as what the University's net OPEB liability (asset) would be if it were calculated using a discount rate that is 1-percentage point lower or 1-percentage-point higher than the current rate: